Today our good friend Iris from NextSpace asked us about our corporate culture mantra. Shane and I delighted in recounting it:

 How to tell if someone is Curious

-We ask people a lot of questions to help identify if people fit these qualities.
-Some of the questions that best address curious are:
+We ask people a lot of questions to help identify this quality.
+Some statements that best address curious are:

 - What books have you read lately?